rfelgent/springboot-testexecutionlistener-order/README.md

 Prerequisites
 ===

-- install FireFox > version 48 (Selenium driver is installed automatically by Gradle plugin!)
+- install FireFox bin > version 48 (driver for the browser is installed automatically by Gradle plugin!)
 - install Java 8

 Getting started